k1LoW/gh-triage/README.md

 - `done`: Conditions and maximum number for marking as done
 - `read`: Conditions and maximum number for marking as read
+- `unsubscribe`: Conditions and maximum number for unsubscribing from notifications
 - `open`: Conditions and maximum number for opening in browser
 - `list`: Conditions and maximum number for listing